Easy, realistic toddler meal ideas for everyday, busy moms. The best toddler meals for breakfast, lunch, and dinner, plus snack ideas!

 - Mixed veggies (frozen and warmed in the microwave)

-Okay, one last thing.
-Let’s talk about snacks.
-Little J loves snacks.
-We usually give him a little of something in one of his bowls and he will eat it while he plays.
+One last thing.
+Let’s talk about healthy snacks for toddlers.
+We usually give our son a little of something in one of his bowls and he will eat it while he plays.
 That kid loves snacks.
 Here are some of what we give him:

 - Pretzel chips